Toward an Experimental Device-Independent Verification of Indefinite Causal Order: Experiment

-\textit{Experiment---}To experimentally violate VBC's inequality, we use a photonic implementation of the quantum switch.
+To experimentally violate VBC's inequality, we use a photonic implementation of the quantum switch.
 The photonic switch has been built in various forms, using different degrees of freedom (DOFs) of single photons to encode the control and target systems \cite{rozema2024experimental,Procopio2015Experimental,rubino2017ExperimentalVerification,Rubino2021Communication,Rubino2022experimentalEntanglement,guo2020experimental,cao2022quantumSimulation,cao2022Semideviceindependent,zhu2023prl,Min23,wei2019experimentalCommunication,goswami2018Indefinite,goswami2020IncreasingCommunication,yin2023experimental,Antesberger2023tomography,guo2025surpassing}.
 Here, we extend a recent realization of the quantum switch that uses the temporal DOF for the control qubit and the polarization DOF for the target qubit \cite{Antesberger2023tomography}.
 This configuration is particularly advantageous as it enables the use of simple, waveplate-based gate operations by Alice 1 and Alice 2 in the switch, and the time-bin encoding allows for passive phase stability in Charlie's interferometric measurement of the control qubit.
-To generate entanglement between the control qubit and Bob's ancillary qubit we start by generating polarization-entangled photon pairs at telecom wavelength ($\lambda = 1550$ nm) in the $\ket{\phi^+}$ state using a Type-0 spontaneous parametric down-conversion (SPDC) source in a Sagnac interferometer.
-We measure a fidelity to the target state of $0.97197 \pm 0.00066$ (Fig. \ref{fig::Data}, inset), with a coincidence rate of $\approx 7$ kHz, measured directly from the source.
-One photon of the pair is directly sent to Bob (photon 1), who will perform arbitrary polarization measurements, while the other photon (photon 2) is sent into the quantum switch.
+To generate entanglement between the control qubit and Bob's ancillary qubit we start by generating polarization-entangled photon pairs at telecom wavelength ($\lambda = 1550$ nm) in the $\ket{\Phi^+}$ state using a Type-0 spontaneous parametric down-conversion (SPDC) source in a Sagnac interferometer.
+We measure a fidelity to the target state of $0.97197 \pm 0.00066$ (Fig. \ref{fig::Data}a), with a coincidence rate of $\approx 7$ kHz, measured directly from the source.
+One photon of the pair is directly sent to Bob (photon 1, Fig. \ref{fig::Setup}a), who will perform arbitrary polarization measurements $y$ to receive output $b$.
+The detection signal of photon 1 is then used as a trigger for the synchronization of the 2x2 ultra-fast optical routers (UFOR).
+Meanwhile the other photon (photon 2) is sent toward the quantum switch.
+(Note that this does not follow the space-time diagram of Fig. \ref{fig::idea}a, and thus opens a loophole which we will discuss later.)
+To create entanglement between Bob's polarization qubit (encoded in photon 1) and the control qubit of the switch (encoded in photon 2), we transfer the polarization DOF of photon 2 to a time-bin DOF.
+We accomplish this by sending photon 2 to an imbalanced Mach-Zehnder--like interferometer setup (Fig. \ref{fig::Setup}b) that opens on a polarizing beam splitter (PBS) and closes on an UFOR \cite{luiz2021fiber}.